 Treatment for uveitis depends on what's causing it and which area of the eye is affected.

-Corticosteroids are available in a number of forms, and the type used will often depend on the areas of your eye affected by uveitis.
+Steroid medicines come in different forms, and the type used will often depend on the areas of your eye affected by uveitis.

-Corticosteroid eyedrops are usually the first treatment used for uveitis that affects the front of the eye (anterior uveitis) and isn't caused by an infection.
+Steroid eyedrops are usually the first treatment used for uveitis that affects the front of the eye and is not caused by an infection.

-Depending on your symptoms, the recommended dose can range from having to use eyedrops every hour to once every two days.
+Depending on your symptoms, the recommended dose can range from having to use eyedrops every hour to once every 2 days.

 You may have temporary blurred vision after using the drops.
-Don't drive or operate machinery until your vision returns to normal.
+Do not drive or operate machinery until your vision returns to normal.

 In some people, steroid eyedrops can increase pressure in the eye.
-The ophthalmologist will check for this and advise you if this happens.
+The eye specialist (ophthalmologist) will check for this and advise you if this happens.

-Don't stop using your eyedrops until your GP or ophthalmologist tells you it's safe to do so, even if your symptoms disappear.
+Do not stop using your eyedrops until a GP or ophthalmologist tells you it's safe to do stop, even if your symptoms disappear.
 Stopping treatment too soon could lead to your symptoms returning.
 The frequency of drops will usually be slowly reduced over a number of weeks.

-If the middle or back of your eye is affected (intermediate or posterior uveitis), or corticosteroid eyedrops haven't worked, you may need corticosteroid injections.
+If the middle or back of your eye is affected or steroid eyedrops have not worked, you may need steroid injections.

-Local anaesthetic eyedrops are used to numb your eye so you won't feel any pain or discomfort.
+Local anaesthetic eyedrops are used to numb your eye so you will not feel any pain or discomfort.

-You'll usually only require one injection while your symptoms are at their worst.
+You'll usually only require 1 injection while your symptoms are at their worst.

-Corticosteroids tablets or capsules (oral corticosteroids) are the strongest form of corticosteroids.
-They're usually used if steroid eyedrops and injections haven't worked or are unsuitable, or for uveitis affecting the back of the eye.
+Steroids tablets or capsules are the strongest form of steroids.
+They're usually used if steroid eyedrops and injections have not worked or are unsuitable, or for uveitis affecting the back of the eye.

-Corticosteroids tablets can cause a wide range of side effects, so will only be recommended if it's thought there's a risk of permanent damage to your vision (see complications of uveitis for more information).
+Steroids tablets can cause a wide range of side effects, so will only be recommended if it's thought there's a risk of permanent damage to your vision.

-How long you'll have to take oral corticosteroids for depends on how well you respond to treatment and whether you have an underlying autoimmune condition.
+How long you'll have to take steroid tablets for depends on how well you respond to treatment and whether you have an underlying autoimmune condition.

-Some people only need a three- to six-week course, while others need to have a course lasting months or possibly years.
+Some people only need to take them for 3 to 6 weeks, while others need to take them for months or possibly years.

-Short-term side effects of corticosteroids tablets or capsules can include weight gain, increased appetite, insomnia and mood changes – such as feeling irritable or anxious.
+Short-term side effects of steroids tablets or capsules can include weight gain, increased appetite, insomnia and mood changes such as feeling irritable or anxious.